Mexican art: Biombos, or folding screens

 Biombos or folding screens became popular among elites in the seventeenth century.
 Large and meant for display in public and private rooms of elite homes, they had a variety of subject matter, ranging from paintings of historical events, real or imagined, allegorical presentations, and scenes from everyday life in Mexico.
 Mexico was a crossroads of trade in the colonial period, with goods from Asia and Europe mixing with those locally produced.
 This convergence is most evident in the decorative arts of New Spain.
 It was popular among the upper classes to have a main public room, called a salon de estrado, to be covered in rugs and cushions for women to recline in Moorish fashion.
 Stools and later chairs and settees were added for men.
 Starting in the seventeenth century when the Manila Galleon sailed regularly from the Philippines to the Pacific port of Acapulco, folding screens or biombos (from the Japanese byo-bu or "protection from wind") were among the luxury goods brought from Asia.
 They are known to have been brought by 1610 and were subsequently produced by Mexican artists and artisans in the seventeenth and eighteenth centuries.
 They were fashionable Mexican elites at the highest level and some were shipped to Europe.
 Most appear to have been produced locally in Mexico.

 Juan Correa produced several in the late seventeenth century, one of the 1519 meeting of Hernán Cortés and Moctezuma, which might have depicted more current events of a traditional Indian dance (mitote) performed on feast of Corpus Christi, symbolizing indigenous submission to Spanish rule and Christianity.
 Cortés is presented as "both a secular and religious hero" while Moctezuma on a ceremonial litter has "the trappings of a Roman emperor," depicting a meeting of equals.
-Another was allegorical, entitled The Four Continents (ca. 1683), showing Europe, America, Asia and Africa with Europe and Asia at the center, and America and Africa at either end.
+Another was allegorical, entitled The Four Continents (ca. 1683), showing Europe, the Americas, Asia and Africa with Europe and Asia at the center, and the Americas and Africa at either end.
 The earliest of these Mexican made screens had oriental designs but later ones had European and Mexican themes.
 One example of this is a screen by an anonymous artist with the conquest of Mexico one side and an aerial view of central Mexico City's streets and buildings, but no people, on the other, now at the Franz Mayer Museum.
 Another is a local scene of an Indian wedding, with voladores ("flyers") suspended by ropes on their feet.